stefdasca/statement-translator/Kilonova/0700-0799/Processed_0770.md

-Below is the translated text according to the given instructions:

----

 At the National Olympiad in Informatics, students from several counties participate, each county being uniquely identified by a natural number.
 Students in each county are associated with a natural number that uniquely identifies the student within the county.